-My selection of five cheeses arrives: Again, the bare essentials are done well, the cheeses are soft and cover a spectrum of different flavours.
-I remember times when cheese was accompanied by nuts or fruit to spark your taste buds, and I remember Michelin restaurant Steirereck‘s overwhelmingly tempting carts of dozens of cheeses and crispy fresh breads.
+Just before we put down our napkins, our selection of five cheeses arrived: Again, all the essentials of a Michelin star restaurant were there: the cheeses had enjoyed room temperature for a while, were soft and covered a spectrum of different flavours.
+Although I did remember those times when nuts or fruit accompanied cheese to provide an extra spark to your taste buds.
+On top, I admittedly also remembered Michelin restaurant Steirereck‘s overwhelmingly tempting carts of dozens of cheeses and crispy fresh breads.

-The selection of wines dwarfs the menu by far and is full of specialties and some rarer wines.
-Walter Bauer, a wine connoisseur and gifted oenologist, provides excellent advice on the best wines to choose with our dinner selection.
+Michelin Restaurant Walter Bauer.
+Quite spectacularly, the selection of wines dwarfed the menu by far.
+It was full of specialties and rarer wines.
+Clearly, Walter Bauer, a wine connoisseur and gifted oenologist, provided excellent advice on the best wines to choose with our dinner.

-The restaurant team manages to hold back their Viennese charm and extra levels of customer engagement.
-Everyone is keen to do their homework, servicing guests and dishing up food and drink, and they do get it all done well.
+In general, the restaurant team managed to hold back their Viennese charm and extra levels of customer engagement.
+Everyone was keen to do their homework, servicing guests and dishing up food and drink.
+In fact, they did get it all done.

-My conclusion: Michelin restaurant Walter Bauer is a good choice for no-frills gourmets who prefer straight-line, honest classic dishes and who are not up for surprises on their plates, whether good or bad.
-The same ‘It Is What It Is’ goes for the interiors which are cosy, Viennese style but don’t distinguish between traditional and dated.
-Likewise, but very comfortingly, the restaurant bill does not stand out, even though we did enjoy great wine.
+My conclusion: Bottom line, Michelin restaurant Walter Bauer is a good choice for no-frills gourmetswho prefer straight-line, honest classic dishes and who are not up for surprises on their plates, whether good or bad.